Associate Degree vs. Bachelor’s Degree: Which is Right For You?

 Yes, an associate degree is considered an undergraduate degree.
 It represents the first level of post-secondary education and can serve as a foundation for further education (such as a bachelor’s degree) or as preparation for entry-level employment.

-Earning Your Degree From Johnson & Wales University
+Earning Your Degree From Johnson & Wales University Online

-Johnson & Wales University (JWU) College of Professional Studies offers a variety of two-year and four-year degree programs with more than 50 degree programs, from an associate degree in business administration to a bachelor’s in computer science (plus much more).
+Johnson & Wales Online offers a variety of two-year and four-year degree programs, from an associate degree in business administration to a bachelor’s in computer science (plus much more).
 The university is accredited by the New England Commission of Higher Education and has two campuses — in Providence, RI, and in Charlotte, NC.

 Johnson & Wales, founded in 1914, has more than 8,000 undergraduate, graduate, and doctoral students.
 The university has seven different colleges within its structure and is particularly well-known for its food and beverage and hospitality programs.

-For more information about completing your bachelor’s or associate degree online or on-campus, complete the Request Info form, call 855-JWU-1881, or email [email protected].
+For more information about completing your bachelor’s or associate degree online or on-campus, complete the Request Info form, call 855-JWU-1881, or email [email protected]